adepierre/Botcraft/README.md

 - BOTCRAFT_INSTALL_ASSETS [ON/OFF] Copy all the needed assets to the installation folder along with the library and executable
 - BOTCRAFT_COMPRESSION [ON/OFF] Add compression ability, must be ON to connect to a server with compression enabled
 - BOTCRAFT_ENCRYPTION [ON/OFF] Add encryption ability, must be ON to connect to a server in online mode
+- BOTCRAFT_AI [ON/OFF] If OFF, only build core Botcraft functionalities, if ON, also add some more advanced AI capabilities
 - BOTCRAFT_USE_OPENGL_GUI [ON/OFF] If ON, botcraft will be compiled with the OpenGL GUI enabled
 - BOTCRAFT_USE_IMGUI [ON/OFF] If ON, additional information will be displayed on the GUI (need BOTCRAFT_USE_OPENGL_GUI to be ON)